 A liver biopsy is performed under local anaesthesia in which a small piece of your liver is extracted for microscopic examination.
 It gives detailed information about the level of scarring of the liver.
 There are commonly three types of liver biopsy:

 Endoscopy is performed in case of liver diseases of the oesophagus and stomach.
-It is used to look for the vein varies because it is the sign of cirrhosis.
+It is used to look for the vein varies because it is a sign of cirrhosis.

 Overconsumption of alcohol causes many diseases related to the liver, which can be threatening to our lives.
 So, we should be careful while drinking alcohol because it can pose a danger to the normal functioning of our bodies.

-What are the three stages of alcoholic liver disease?
+The three stages of alcoholic liver disease are as follow:

 Fatty liver disease:

 In this stage, fat accumulates in the liver cells, thus causing inflammation.
 In addition, the liver cannot eradicate the toxins produced from different sources in the body, thus straining itself.

 It is not similar to hepatitis caused by the virus.
 Instead, it develops due to the fibrosis of the liver cells.
 At this stage, it is vital to abstain from alcohol permanently.
 Otherwise, it is very difficult to save the person from the results of this disease.